Solid Oily Waste

 This type of waste is typically contained, and transported in one of two ways.
 The first way is in a 55 gallon drum with a closed top lid.
-We provide as well as replace these barrels for an additional cost.
-The second way is in a stand Gaylord box size of 48" x 40" x 36"
+We provide, as well as replace, these barrels for an additional cost.
+The second way is in a Gaylord box generally the size of 48" x 40" x 36".

 What do we do with it?

 After the waste has been picked up, we make sure that any excess oil or liquid is drained from the waste.
 After all excess liquid is eliminated the product is then sent to a disposal center that incinerates the waste to minimize customer liability.